Improve the effectiveness of your website.

 You do want quality sites linking back to you with a good array of sensible anchor texts (as these count as a ‘vote’ for your site).

-We would recommend checking your backlinks, and if you see anything fishy, get in touch to get them sorted properly.
+We recommend checking your backlinks, and if you see anything fishy, get in touch to get them sorted properly.

 9. Check your website speed.